fabioberger/old-blog-fabioberger.com/source/_posts/2013-12-21-controlling-led-brightness-with-a-grove-ultrasound-sensor-and-raspberry-pi.markdown

 - 1 Raspberry Pi
 - 1 LED
 - 1 100 Ohm resistor
 - 1 Grove Ultrasound Sensor
 - 5 Male-to-Female Jumper Wires
 - 1 Breadboard

 ### Step 1.

-Build a simple LED circuit on a breadboard with the 100 Ohm resistor.
-Once you have done this, hook up the ground and power of the breadboard to the ground pin and GPIO pin 7 of the Raspberry Pi respectivley.
+Build a simple LED circuit on a breadboard with the 100 Ohm resistor. <!--more--> Once you have done this, hook up the ground and power of the breadboard to the ground pin and GPIO pin 7 of the Raspberry Pi respectivley.
 The pins below are labeled using the orientation of the Raspberry Pi in the image above.

 {% img center /../images/raspberrypi_gpio_pins.png 500 335 %}